Satoru-Shibata-JPN/Kaggle/README.md

     - Issue
       - I was new to CatBoost and wanted to compare performance with LightGBM.
     - Significance
-      - Performance comparison of Ensemble Learning: LightGBM, XGBoost, CatBoost
+      - Performance comparison of Ensemble Learning: LightGBM, XGBoost, CatBoost, etc.
     - Purpose
-      - Algorithm selection for Prediction Models
+      - Algorithm selection for Prediction Models.
     - Methodology
-      - Hyper-parameter optimization
+      - Hyper-parameter optimization.
-      - CatBoost implementation
+      - CatBoost implementation.
     - Results
-      - Score: AUC = 0.500
+      - Score: AUC = 0.500.
-      - Code: 17 Points
+      - Code: 17 Points.
     - Consideration
       - At the baseline model stage, I gave the edge to LightGBM.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [LightGBM on Lyft Tabular Data added Inference and Tuning](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_LGBM_on_Lyft_Tabular_Data_Inference_Tuning.ipynb)
     - Lead sentences
-      - Regression Prediction of LightGBM with Grid Search and Multiple Evaluation Functions
+      - Regression Prediction of LightGBM with Grid Search and Multiple Evaluation Functions.
-      - A harvest that uncovered all sorts of challenges!
+      - A harvest that uncovered all sorts of challenges!.
     - Issue
-      - Regression Problem for Table Data Related to Automated Driving
+      - Regression Problem for Table Data Related to Automated Driving.
     - Significance
       - I want to work on Regression Prediction with LightGBM.
       - Gain further development experiences.
       - Implement multiple evaluation functions to improve accuracy.
     - Purpose
-      - Improving accuracy of Regression Prediction
+      - Improving accuracy of Regression Prediction.
     - Methodology
-      - Set evaluation functions of LightGBM in MSE and RMSE
+      - Set evaluation functions of LightGBM in MSE and RMSE.
-      - Parameter search by grid search
+      - Parameter search by grid search.
     - Results
-      - Score: 356.084
+      - Score: 356.084.
-      - Code: 10 Points
+      - Code: 10 Points.
     - Considerations
       - Grid search shown that hyperparameter optimization is inefficient.
       - I reaffirmed the need to use feature engineering and inference.